Art

 Creation of Adam

-Like the other Michelangelo paintings on the Sistine Chapel ceiling, Creation of Eve is a religious painting.
-It's the counterpart to the Creation of Adam on the famous series of panels depicting the Old Testament.
-It is the fifth panel in the creation story and is central to the ceiling’s subject matter and features a newly formed Eve, hands clasped in prayer, as she is created from Adam's rib.
+Like the other Michelangelo paintings on the Sistine Chapel ceiling, Creation of Eve tells a biblical story.
+It’s the fifth panel in the creation sequence and is positioned just before Creation of Adam, showing a newly formed Eve, hands clasped in prayer, as she emerges from Adam's side.

 9. Sistine Chapel Ceiling: Delphic Sibyl (1509)